Loading tools

 select file

-These attributes are required whenever an object (Schema, Data, Model, Flow or Job) is created.
+These tags are required whenever an object is created.
 They can be changed later via the (Update Tags) page but it is better to set them correctly upfront.

 Note